EternityForest/standards/drafts/power_delivery.md

 1.3mm barrel jacks may carry up to 9v, and 0.8mm connectors may carry up to 5.5v.

-It is acceptable for any female barrel jack to serve as an outlet, provided both a diode and resettable fuse or breaker are placed to prevent backfeeding from causing damage.
+Because it is already common practice, It is acceptable for any female barrel jack to serve as an outlet, provided both a diode and resettable fuse or breaker are placed to prevent backfeeding from causing damage.
 2.1mm outlets should not use non-resettable fuses, and must be clearly marked with their output voltage and the word OUT or OUTPUT, or the equivalent in the appropriate language.

 ### Unregulated Voltages

-Devices requiring an unregulated "automotive style" 12v may use XT60, Cigarette plugs, or Anderson PowerPoles in the [ARES configuration.](http://www.qsl.net/w2vtm/powerpole.html) "Automotove style" 12v should be read as unregulated 10-15V.
+Devices requiring an unregulated "automotive style" 12v may use XT60, Cigarette plugs, or Anderson PowerPoles in the [ARES configuration.](http://www.qsl.net/w2vtm/powerpole.html) "Automotove style" 12v should be read as an unregulated voltage between 10-15V.
 Where PowerPoles are used for nominal 12v, variations PP15, PP25, and PP45 should be preferred.

 Supplies providing power via ciggarette adapters should not provde more than 14.4V, but devices accepting power via ciggarette plugs should expect transients that may range from -20 to  70v, or perhaps even more.

 Anderson PowerPole variations PP15, PP25, and PP45 should not carry more than 15v, except when used for internal connections of one piece of equipment intended to remain connected permanently except for during servicing, or where a middle spacer PowerPole is used.
 In this configuration the ARES ordering should be maintained.

-In this case the two outer pins may carry at most 30V.
+Where a middle spacer is used, the two outer pins may carry at most 30V.
 In this configuration the middle pin may be used for the center connector between two batteries for monitoring or balancing purposes, or to connect a separate supply of no more than 15v above ground or 15v below the outer pin's voltage voltage.

-This scheme should not be used unless PowerPoles are already accepted and widely used in the application domain or there is specific reason to prefer them.

 Devices requiring unregulated voltages above nominal 12V but under 32v should use XT60 or XT90.

 XT90 Connectors may carry up to 50V, but extreme care should be used as 50v can deliver dangerous shocks in some cases.

 ### Misc
-Pre- USB C connectors may not be used for more than 2A.
+Pre-USB C connectors may not be used for more than 2A.

 2.1mm connectors may carry no more than 5A.

-1.3mm barrel jacks may not be used with center negative polarity or with voltages greater than 9v
+1.3mm barrel jacks may not be used with center negative polarity or with voltages greater than 9v.

+3.5mm audio jacks should use a very small current(Well under 100mA, and ideally under 8mA), and no more than 5V.

 ### Special Connectors